bogdanbabych/courses/D2020-21-W/d11m3-0945MUE8202_Research_colloquium.md

 Week07: 14 Dec – 20 Dec 2020:

+- Presentations:
+  - Harden, T. (2012).
+The Awful German Language, or, Is “Die Geistige Entwicklung”“The Mental Development”?.
+Translation and Philosophy, Berna, Peter Lang, 13-26. (by Vanessa)
+  - Chapter 4 of Saldanha, G., & O'Brien, S. (2014).
+Research methodologies in translation studies.
+Routledge.
+Chapter 4: Process-oriented research. (by Jennifer)
+  - Chapter 6 of Saldanha, G., & O'Brien, S. (2014).
+Research methodologies in translation studies.
+Routledge.
+Chapter 6: Context-oriented research: Case studies. (by Tülin)
+  - (If time allows we will also look into principles of statistical analysis and design of quantitative experiments.)
+  - The link for choosing / suggesting articles or chapters for your presentations (if you have not yet done so) is [here](https://docs.google.com/spreadsheets/d/1D4Qt8T4D3VU6oSGQjUV5eVAqaPhexecT-fzzJArY4QE/edit?usp=sharing).

 Christmas break: 21 Dec – 10 Jan (3 weeks, no classes)

 Week08: 11 Jan – 17 Jan 2021: